Grant Objective and Requirements:

-Applications are invited from graduate students (both domestic and international) and ASR members living outside the U.S. who seek funds to help defray the cost of staying at the ASR conference hotel to attend the annual meeting and to present their papers.
+Gallagher Travel Grants are awarded annually by ASR to members of the Association living outside the U.S. and graduate student members who seek funds to help defray the cost of staying at the ASR conference hotel to attend the Annual Meeting and to present their research.
 Typically, a total of $6,000 is available to be awarded annually, and this amount is usually distributed among several of the leading applications in the year’s competition.
 At the time of application, applicants must be members of the Association for the Sociology of Religion who will commit themselves to staying at the conference hotel a minimum of 2 nights and to participating in the entirety of the meeting.
 Grant recipients may also be called upon to serve as a convener of a session other than the one at which they will present their paper.

 Applicants should submit their CV, a presentation-length copy of the paper they intend to present (a minimum of 10 pages, double-spaced), a statement of their financial need, and evidence that they could afford to actually come to the meeting should a Gallagher Travel Grant be awarded (e.g., a letter from their institution indicating that their institution will partially subsidize the cost of the trip).
 Applicants needing to acquire travel visas to travel to the United States may also wish to provide the names and addresses of their visa processing centers so that, in the event that they receive one of the Gallagher Travel Grants, a copy of the award letter can be sent directly to the visa processing centers.

 All applications and presentation-length papers must be in English and submitted electronically to Prema Kurien, Chair of the International Liaison Committee, at firstname.lastname@example.org by April 15, 2014, with copies also sent to the Executive Officer, James Cavendish, at email@example.com, and the Program Chair, Jeremy Uecker, at Jeremy_Uecker@baylor.edu.
-Initial award decisions will be made by April 1, 2014, providing international scholars sufficient time to obtain their travel visas.
+Initial award decisions will be made shortly thereafter, providing international scholars with sufficient time to obtain their travel visas.